 LR Baggs Element Active System VTC

-the LR Baggs Element Active System VTC is an easy to install undersaddle transducer.
-You will notice that it has a streamlined and ergonomic design that removes all unnecessary internal components.
-Aside from making this system easier to install, its efficient design allows for a more robust and open acoustic guitar tone.
-The VTC model comes with soundhole mounted volume and tone controls.
+The LR Baggs Element Active System VTC is an excellent example of what the company can do, an easy to install undersaddle transducer that provides good quality amplified acoustic tones.
+To make it easy to install, LR Baggs went with a streamlined and ergonomic design that removes all unnecessary internal components.
+In addition to setup ease, its efficient design allows for a more robust and open acoustic guitar tone.
+The VTC model comes with soundhole mounted volume and tone controls, allowing for tone shaping.

 2. Soundhole Pickups

-The Fishman Rare Earth Humbucking acoustic guitar pickup uses active electronics and comes equipped with neodymium magnets which bring out a warmer more natural acoustic humbucking tone.
-It is also packaged in a smaller discreet frame which is a breeze to install and will not distract from the natural beauty of your guitar.
+The Fishman Rare Earth Humbucking acoustic guitar pickup uses active electronics, which means that it can fine tune the sound a bit, to add more warmth and low end than expected from conventional magnetic type pickups.
+Finally, it is packaged in a smaller discreet frame which would not distract from the natural beauty of your guitar.
 You will find mostly favorable reviews for this highly recommended acoustic guitar pickup.

 3. Soundbooard Transducers